moorepants/learn-multibody-dynamics/sympy.rst

    type(float(expr3.evalf(n=300, subs=repl)))

-This value is a machine precision floating point value and can be used with standard Python functions that operating on floating point numbers.
+This value is a machine precision floating point value and can be used with standard Python functions that operate on floating point numbers.

-To obtain machine precisions floating point numbers directly, it is better to use the :external:py:func:`~sympy.utilities.lambdify.lambdify` function to convert the expression into a Python
+To obtain machine precision floating point numbers directly, it is better to use the :external:py:func:`~sympy.utilities.lambdify.lambdify` function to convert the expression to a Python
 function:

 .. jupyter-execute::